How do I obtain my Gator 1 (ID) card?

 - Current basic life support (CPR) certification

-- Verification of completion of the HIV/AIDS course
+- Verification of completion of the Bloodborne Pathogen training course

 How do I get a resident permit?